melinda-z/CI-MS2-MovieQuiz/README.md

 ## About

+This movie quiz is the 2nd Milestone Project required for completing Code Institue Interactive front-End Development Module,

 Are you a movie buff?
 If the answer is "yes", play this quiz game to prove your status as a true movie buff!

 Game rules: Each game contains 10 quetions, each question comes with multiple-choice answers, score 10 points for each correct answer.
 Answer each question within 60s, time-out is considered as a wrong answer.
 Highest score wins!
 Good luck!